-Choosing a backup provider isn’t an easy task, it may not be a massive capital outlay but the value of your data and the importance of it should not be taken lightly.
+Choosing a backup provider isn’t an easy task, it may not be a massive capital outlay but the value of your data and the importance of it shouldn’t be taken lightly.

-One needs to look at the amount to pay on a monthly basis – I think that the benefits of online, offsite backup are pretty clear by now and are articulated in many of our previous blogs.
+One needs to look at the amount to pay on a monthly basis.
+I think the benefits of online, offsite backup are pretty clear by now and are articulated in many of our previous blogs.

-With any decision to use cloud services, there are a lot of “soft” issues that need to be determined and answered before one makes a decision on which service provider to use for offsite backup.
+With any decision to use cloud services, there are a lot of “soft” issues that need to be determined and answered before you make a decision about which service provider to use for offsite backup.